labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/delete.md

 sealos delete --nodes x.x.x.x
 ```

-In the above command, replace `x.x.x.x` with the IP address of the node you want to delete.
-If you accidentally delete the wrong node, you can restore it using the `sealos add` command:
+In the above command, `x.x.x.x` should be replaced with the IP address of the node you want to delete.
+If you accidentally delete the wrong node, you can use the `sealos add` command to recover it:

 ```bash
 sealos add --nodes x.x.x.x
 ```

-### Delete Control Nodes
+### Delete Control Node

-To remove control nodes from the cluster, you can use the `--masters` option:
+To remove a control node from the cluster, you can use the `--masters` option:

 ```bash
 sealos delete --masters x.x.x.x
 ```

-Please note that if you specify the `--masters` parameter, Sealos will remove your control nodes.
+Please note, if the `--masters` parameter is specified, sealos will delete your control node.

-### Delete Control Nodes and Nodes
+### Delete Control Node and Node

-If you want to delete both control nodes and regular nodes, you can use both the `--masters` and `--nodes` options together:
+If you want to delete both control nodes and nodes at the same time, you can use the `--masters` and `--nodes` options at the same time:

 ```bash
 sealos delete --masters x.x.x.x --nodes x.x.x.x